sebastiencaille/sky-lib/testcase-writer/README.md

 # Dev test case
 Each Actor is an instance of a specific Role.
-by using the defined Roles/Actions/...
+by using the defined Roles/Actions/..., we can write test cases like [[Code](examples/src/main/java/ch/skymarshall/tcwriter/examples/SimpleTest.java)]
-[[Code](examples/src/main/java/ch/skymarshall/tcwriter/examples/SimpleTest.java)]
 ```java
 CustomerTestRole customer = new CustomerTestRole(testedService); // A customer